 Tip #1 – Begin By Forgiving Yourself

-In almost every case, debt was created for reasons that felt right and necessary to you at the time.
+In almost every case, the debt was created for reasons that felt right and necessary to you at the time.
 Rather than blaming yourself, be honest about what your reasons were, the underlying emotions that were influencing those reasons and what you were trying to achieve with your purchases.
 And then let it go.

 Next, rather than wasting time agonizing over the past, put your focus on taking action and begin reducing the debt.
 Every time we make choices from this empowered place, we strengthen our heart and spirit to continue taking positive, proactive steps forward.